tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 4. Call itself on the node's right child if it has one.

 Tree traversal has to visit every node so it is $$O(N)$$.

+Pre-order traversal visits the current node before its child nodes.
+The root node is always the first node visited.

+Post-order traversal visits the current node after its child nodes.
+The root node is always the last node visited.

+### Binary Heaps
+A min-heap is a complete binary tree (not a binary search tree) where each node is smaller than its children.
+The root element is therefore the minimum element in the tree.

+Max-heaps are just min-heaps where the elements are in descending rather than ascending order.

+#### Insert
+1. Insert the element at the bottom, rightmost spot to maintain completeness.
+2. Fix the tree by swapping the new element with its parent until its in the right spot, i.e., bubble up the element.

+This takes $$O(logN)$$

+#### Extract Minimum Element
+1. The minumum element is always at the top.
+2. Remove it and swap it with the last element in the heap (the bottommost, rightmost).
+3. Bubble down this element, swapping it with one of its children until the min-heap property is restored.
+4. Do you swap it with the left child or right child?
+Since there's no inherent ordering between the two, swap it with the smaller one in order to maintain the min-heap ordering.

+### Tries (Prefix Trees)
+A trie is an n-ary tree in which characters are stored at each node.
+The * symbol represents the end of the path.
+A node in a trie can have anywhere from 1  to ALPHABET_SIZE + 1 children.

 ### Graphs
 > A node-based data structure